Rasika Joshi: Television

 She became a household name with the Marathi serials Prapanch, Ghadlay Bighadlay, Bua Alaa and Yeh Duniya Hai Rangeen (1999).
 Her performance as Tarulata in Bandini was much appreciated.

 Marathi

 Rasika Joshi was a talented actress who worked in many films, theatre as well as television serials.
-Jabardast and Khabardaar are some of her notable works.
+Zabardast and Khabardaar are some of her notable works.
 T.V. shows like Ghadlay Bighadlay and Prapanch made her popular.
 She has also authored the Marathi movie Yanda Kartavya Aahe.
 Her self written, directed, essayed play, White Lily & Night Rider along with Milind Phatak won many awards, praises as well as accolades.

 Death

 She died from leukaemia on 7 July 2011 in a nursing home in Mumbai, aged 38, and was survived by her husband Girish Joshi and family.